ansys/pyaedt/doc/source/EDBAPI/SiWave.rst

 `Siwave <https://www.ansys.com/it-it/products/electronics/ansys-siwave>`_ is a specialized tool for power integrity, signal integrity and EMI analysis of IC packages and PCBs.
 Solves power delivery systems and high-speed channels in electronic devices.
 It can be accessed from pyaedt in Windows only.
-All Setups can be implemented through Edb API.
+All Setups can be implemented through EDB API.

 .. image:: ../Resources/siwave.png
   :width: 800